-Punjab election: Farmers’ political front gets no seat, over 90 candidates lose security deposit
+Punjab elections: Farmers’ political front gets no seat, 93 candidates lose security deposits

 The party was formed by 22 out of 32 farmers’ unions that had taken part in the agitation against the now-repealed farm laws.

-The Sanyukt Samaj Morcha, a political front formed by various farmer bodies, failed to win a seat in the Punjab Assembly elections, data from the Election Commission showed.
-As many as 93 of its candidates lost their security deposits, according to The Indian Express.
+The Sanyukt Samaj Morcha, a political front formed by several farmer bodies, failed to win any seat in the Punjab Assembly elections, data from the Election Commission showed.
+As many as 93 of the 94 its candidates lost their security deposits, according to The Indian Express.

 The party was formed by 22 out of 32 farmers’ unions that had taken part in the year-long agitation against the Narendra Modi government’s now-repealed farm laws.
-The farmers, who protested from November 2020, were concerned about the new laws, which would have opened up the country’s agriculture markets to private companies.
+The farmers, who staged a massive protest on Delhi’s borders from November 2020 to December 2021, were concerned that the new laws would open up the country’s agriculture markets to private companies.

 Since the Morcha was not registered as a party by the Election Commission in time for the polls, its candidates contested as independents.
 The new party had allied with Haryana-based farm leader Gurnam Singh Chaduni’s Sanyukt Sangharsh Party.
 Out of 117 seats, Chaduni’s party contested 10, while the Morcha fielded candidates in 104 seats.